twostraws/whats-new-in-swift-4-2/README.md

 * In-place collection element removal
 * Boolean toggling

 This is designed to complement my existing article [What’s New in Swift 4.2](https://www.hackingwithswift.com/articles/77/whats-new-in-swift-4-2).
 You might also want to check out [What's New in Swift 4.1](https://www.hackingwithswift.com/articles/50/whats-new-in-swift-4-1) and its [accompanying playground](https://github.com/twostraws/whats-new-in-swift-4-1).
+Alternatively, I have a whole website dedicated to tracking [what's new in Swift](https://www.whatsnewinswift.com) – you should check it out at <https://www.whatsnewinswift.com>.

 If you hit problems or have questions, you're welcome to tweet me [@twostraws](https://twitter.com/twostraws) or email <paul@hackingwithswift.com>.